top of page

 FAQs

 Does insurance cover Postural Restoration therapy?
 YES!
 Postural Restoration is considered physical therapy and is covered by insurance.
-We are in-network with Medicare, BCBS, Aetna.
+We are in-network with Medicare, BCBS, Aetna, and Tricare.

 I am out-of-network, what are my options?
 If you are out-of-network, we would gladly help see if you have any out-of-network benefits.
 If not, or you have no insurance, our cash rate for a 1 hr session is $150.
 We offer discount packages and also shorter sessions.
 We can also work with you on a payment plan and help develop a treatment plan and schedule that works for you.